Meta Description FAQs for 2023

 - Keep it the right length.
 As we mentioned above, 120-158 characters is a good ball park.
 Anything longer and it could be truncated on the SERPs; anything shorter might not be descriptive enough.

 - Make it unique and relevant.
 Again, each page should have its own description, and it should accurately describe the content users will find on the page.

 - Use active voice and calls to action.
 Dynamic descriptions elicit a better response from the user, and it helps them understand the value of the content.

 - Use keywords (when it works).
 Don't keyword stuff, but do include the target keywords relevant to the page.
 Keep in mind that Google bolds the words in the description that match the user's query, which can be better for click-through rate (CTR).

 - Be sure it reflects the page.
 Google isn't going to mess around with any meta description that misleads searchers, so if you're promising something that the page doesn't offer, Google isn't going to show the meta description (or possibly the page).

-Meta descriptions still matter in 2021, even though they don't directly impact SEO, and even though Google doesn't always use them.
-Be sure that meta description optimization is part of your long-term strategy: revisit them regularly, test out different language and styles, and tailor them to users.
+Meta descriptions still matter in 2022, even though they don't directly impact SEO, and even though Google doesn't always use them.
+Be sure that meta description optimization is part of your long-term strategy: revisit them regularly, test out different languages and styles, and tailor them to users.